Joseph Bonanno: Bonanno family

-Alleged Commission plot and disappearance
+Commission plot and disappearance

-Allegedly, In 1963, Bonanno made plans to assassinate several rivals on the Mafia Commission—bosses Tommy Lucchese, Carlo Gambino, and Stefano Magaddino, as well as Frank DeSimone.
+In 1963, Bonanno made plans to assassinate several rivals on the Mafia Commission—bosses Tommy Lucchese, Carlo Gambino, and Stefano Magaddino, as well as Frank DeSimone.
 Bonanno sought Profaci crime family boss Joseph Magliocco's support, and Magliocco readily agreed due to his bitterness from being denied a seat on the Commission previously.
 Bonanno's audacious goal was to take over the Commission and make Magliocco his right-hand man.

 Magliocco was assigned the task of killing Lucchese and Gambino, and gave the contract to one of his top hit men, Joseph Colombo.
 However, the opportunistic Colombo revealed the plot to its targets.
 The other bosses realized that Magliocco could not have planned this himself.
 Remembering how close Bonanno was with Magliocco (and before him, Joe Profaci), as well as their close ties through marriages, the other bosses concluded Bonanno was the real mastermind.

 The Commission summoned Bonanno and Magliocco to explain themselves.
 In mid 1964, Bonanno fled to Montreal, leaving Magliocco to deal with the Commission.
 Badly shaken and in failing health, Magliocco confessed his role in the plot.
 The Commission spared Magliocco's life, but forced him to retire as Profaci family boss and pay a $50,000 fine.
 As a reward for turning on his boss, Colombo took control of the Profaci family.
 On Bonanno's immigration documents, he falsely declared that he had never been convicted of a criminal offense.
 Bonanno was detained for nearly 90 days at Bordeaux Prison until he was forced to leave Canada.

 In October 1964, he returned to Manhattan, but on October 21, 1964, the day before Bonanno was scheduled to testify to a grand jury inquiry, his lawyers said that after having dinner with them, Bonanno was kidnapped, allegedly by Magaddino's men, as he entered the apartment house where one of his lawyers lived on Park Avenue and East 36th Street.
-FBI recordings of New Jersey boss Sam "the Plumber" Decavalcante revealed that the other bosses were taken by surprise when Bonanno disappeared, and other FBI recordings captured angry Bonanno soldiers saying, "That son-of-a-bitch took off and left us here alone."
+FBI recordings of New Jersey boss Sam "The Plumber" DeCavalcante revealed that the other bosses were taken by surprise when Bonanno disappeared, and other FBI recordings captured angry Bonanno soldiers saying, "That son-of-a-bitch took off and left us here alone."